Mandy Schmidt for Progressive Dairy

 Identify a group of economically important traits to incorporate into your index.
 This priority trait focus will establish rapid and relevant genetic progress.
 Avoid putting custom index weighting on low-financial-impact traits.
 This dilutes genetic progress.

 You have tools available to design genetic packages best suited for your dairy’s economic, environmental and social sustainability.
 Estimate what your operation’s unique needs will be.
 Breed your cows accordingly.

 Mandy Schmidt.
 North American Dairy Genetic Services Specialist – ABS Global.

-Illustration: Illustration by Corey Lewis.
+Illustration by Corey Lewis.